sofakostenko07-maker/used-cars-price-prediction/README.md

 - Stratified split gives stable results
 - Random split resulted in slightly lower RMSE (~3341), but:
-  - result just shows that there are cheaper cars in test set
+  - likely caused by different price distribution in the test set
   - overall, random split is less reliable due to uneven price distribution

 ---